Science Experiments for Kids

 Cook the bar for 2 minutes on high in the microwave.
 Ours started to change after about 20 seconds and continued for the full 2 minutes.
 When your soap cloud is finished, let it cool before letting the kids touch it.

-I did not want to waste a whole bar of soap, even for a cool experiment.
-So instead of throwing the soap in the garbage, I found a great recipe that I will be posting about tomorrow.
-It will incorporate all the soap “cloud” that you have created.
-We did our experiment one day and let it sit on the counter overnight before we started our next creation.
-Here is a quick peek of tomorrows post.
+I didn’t want to waste a whole bar of soap, even for a cool experiment.
+So instead of throwing the soap cloud in the garbage, we decided to use it in a fun new recipe that will incorporate our soap “cloud”.
+We did our experiment one day and let it sit on the counter overnight before we created our Fluffy Bath Tub Paint.
+Click on the link for the recipe.